 For some women, reaching orgasm may be as difficult as reaching Nirvana.
 Now, there’s a new nasal spray called Tefina that claims to help women attain their sexual needs.

 Many coaches say athletes should skip sex before the big game.
 But will doing the deed really hinder performance on the playing field?

 Just checking email?
 Almost half of Internet users say they look at porn online, and the habit may be taking a negative toll on their personal lives.

 Can heterosexual men and women be friends, or do they only bond for the hope of some sweet, sweet lovin’ down the road?
 We investigate the science behind male-female friendships.

 Sneezes, feet, and armpit hair: Some people take it to the extreme in the bedroom.
 Is there anything wrong with having a fetish?

 HPV is the most common STI around, and ladies aren’t the only ones at risk.
 We explore the controversy over use of the HPV vaccine for guys.

-OP-ED: Is dating dead?
+Is dating dead?
 Are modern technologies killing it?
-One Greatist staff writer weighs in.
+One Greatist staffer weighs in.